 The three programmes outlined on this page allow you connect with others who have had similar experiences with hearing loss and implant treatment options.

-Photo: thanks to Advanced Bionics
+Photo: Advanced Bionics

 Run by Advanced Bionics